#Eminem's Anti-#Trump Freestyle Rap Falls On POTUS' Deaf Ears -- Rapper Angry At That 'Motherf***er'!

 Eminem’s rap about Trump’s sentiments towards people of color loosely echoes statements made by Cillizza and others like John Garamendi, a California representative, who called the president’s statements “racially-charged.”

-[Featured Images by Evan Agostini/Invision/AP, File and Manuel Balce Ceneta]
+[Featured Images by Evan Agostini/Invision and Manuel Balce Ceneta/AP Images]